-\item Thanks to the large sample of well-measured RGB stars, we infer a robust distance estimate through the RGB tip method.
-We obtain a distance modulus of $(m-M)_0=24.41\pm 0.05$, corresponding to $D=762\pm 20$\,kpc, in good agreement with the recent measures by \citet{Sanna2008}, \citet{mcquinn17}, and \citet{dellagli18}.
+\item Thanks to the large sample of well measured RGB stars, we inferred a robust distance estimate through the RGB tip method.
+We obtained a distance modulus of $(m-M)_0=24.41\pm 0.05$, corresponding to $D=(762\pm 20)$\,kpc, in good agreement with the recent measures by \citet{Sanna2008}, \citet{mcquinn17}, and \citet{dellagli18}.

-\item The old stellar component shows a regular, mildly elliptical morphology ($e=0.12$) within SMA$\,\sim\,$20\arcmin\ but, at larger radii, asymmetries emerge, particularly a stellar excess to the north-west that may indicate tidal interaction.
-Interestingly, this excess lies in the same direction as a previously identified $\sim$\,17\,kpc-long \ion{H}{i} structure interpreted as evidence of a past merger, raising the possibility, yet to be confirmed, that we are detecting a stellar counterpart to this feature.
-Another possibility is that the extended features that we see are due to the tidal interaction of IC\,10 with M31.
+\item The old stellar component shows a regular, mildly elliptical morphology ($e=0.12$) within SMA$\,\sim\,$20\arcmin\ .
+At larger radii, asymmetries emerge, particularly a stellar excess to the north-west and a more subtle feature towards the south-east direction.
+Interestingly, the north-west excess lies in the same direction as a previously identified $\sim$\,17\,kpc-long \ion{H}{i} structure interpreted as evidence of a past merger, raising the possibility that we are detecting a stellar counterpart to this feature.
+This possibility ought to be investigated through further study.
+Another possibility is that the extended features we see are due to the tidal interaction of IC\,10 with M31.

 \item From RGB star counts, we derived the radial surface brightness profile of the old stellar component in IC\,10.
 The main source of uncertainty is the correction for contamination from background galaxies and foreground stars, which becomes especially critical in the galaxy’s outskirts where the stellar density is low.
-This contamination is difficult to estimate reliably, as our CMD analysis reveals that RGB stars are still present at the edge of the \Euclid\ field, indicating that we do not reach the full extent of the galaxy.
+It is difficult to accurately estimate the contamination level, as our CMD analysis reveals that RGB stars could still be present at the edge of the \Euclid\ field, indicating that we have not reached the full extent of the galaxy.

 \item Despite the uncertainty in the star counts at large galactocentric distances, the profile presents a clear excess in the outskirts compared to a single-component Sérsic model.
-In fact, the surface brightness profile of IC\,10 is best described by a two-component model: an inner Sérsic profile (with $n\sim1.0$--$1.1$, $r_{\rm e}\sim1$\,kpc) and an outer component (that we tentatively fit with an exponential disc) that becomes dominant beyond $\sim$\,5\,kpc, for which the fit parameters are more uncertain.
-This second, extended stellar component may trace the ex-situ material acquired during the past merging history of IC\,10 with smaller satellites, or in-situ material stripped from its tidal interaction with M31.
+In fact, the surface brightness profile of IC\,10 is best described by a two-component model: an inner Sérsic profile (with $n\sim1.0$--$1.1$, $r_{\rm e}\sim1$\,kpc) and an outer component (tentatively fit with an exponential disc) that becomes dominant beyond $\sim$\,5\,kpc, for which the fit parameters are more uncertain.
+This second, extended stellar component might trace the ex situ material acquired during the past merging history of IC\,10 with smaller satellites or in situ material stripped from its tidal interaction with M31.